ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/legacy_code_projects_giving_feedback.md

 pre_legacy_lab: "lab03"
 ---

+# Outline of the process

+Here is an outline of the roles and responsibilities for grading of legacy code work.

+* The <b>students</b> will submit their work by making pull requests that resolve issues.
+    * This is the one and only way to submit work for the legacy code labs.
+* The <b>mentors</b> are responsible for handling the pull requests, and putting information in the feedback repos.
+* The <b>TAs and Readers</b>, as a team, under the supervision of the <b>instructor</b> are responsible for grading.

+# Mentors: Feedback on Pull Requests and Closed Issues

 Once you have [created a feedback repo](/topics/create_feedback_repo/) for each individual, pair, or team working on a legacy code project, you'll want to put something in that repo.
 The guidelines below explain what to do.